GuilleRuizC/Machine-learning-Predicting-housing-prices-/README.md

 # Machine-learning-Predicting-housing-prices-
 House Prices - Advanced Regression Techniques´ Kaggle competition: using machine learning to predict housing prices in Iowa.

+The aim of the project is to find the algorithm that can best predict housing prices in Ames, a city in the State of Iowa.
+Ames is a growing city in Iowa that has experienced some recent real estate developments.
+This project intends to provide insight that can inform decision making in real estate companies operating in this market.

 Find the link to the kaggle competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques